scottcsabo/infra-web-hugosite/content/beer/index.md

 [Gose](recipes/gose) - A solid Gose recipe that is easy to tweak to your desired sour and saltiness.

-[Dark Czech Pilsner](recipes/dark-czech-pilsner) - A traditional Dark Czech Pislner, brewed the traditional way, with multiple decoctions.
+[Dark Czech Pilsner](recipes/czech-dark-lager) - A traditional Dark Czech Pislner, brewed the traditional way, with multiple decoctions.
 This is one of my absolute favorites!

 [Brown Ale](recipes/brown) - This brown ale is part of my regular rotation and is absolute crowd pleaser!

+[Black Lager](recipes/black-lager) - This schwarzbier is smooth and goes down easy.
+The perfect beer for for those crisp fall and spring nights!

+[Blonde Ale](recipes/blonde) - This blonde is an easy drinker - perfect for a showerbeer after a long ride in the saddle.

+[California Common](recipes/cali-common) - This California Common is another beer that is in my regular rotation.

+[Rhubarb Wheat](recipes/rhubarb-wheat) - This wheat is a standard wheat beer but with tartness from the rhubarb.
+It's kind of like drinking a sour beer without going through the process to brew one.